-Generally, it is quite indicative that although the vast majority (16 out of 20) of the study participants agreed that climate change is one of the most serious problems that humanity is facing today' (see), this concern is not necessarily mirrored in their everyday environmental behaviour; cars and taxis are used on a regular basis even for shorter distances, beef or lamb is consumed, even though it has an extremely high carbon footprint etc..
+of the study participants agreed that climate change is one of the most serious problems that humanity is facing today' (see), this concern is not necessarily mirrored in their everyday environmental behavior; cars and taxis are used on a regular basis even for shorter distances, beef or lamb is consumed, even though it has an extremely high carbon footprint etc..
 It shows how abstract climate change concerns remains for most people when it comes to their day-to-day life.
-Attitudes do not necessarily manifest themselves in behaviour.
+Attitudes do not necessarily manifest themselves in behavior.

 Fig. 20.
 The upper panels are scatterplots with a fitted linear regression line and 95%-Confidence Interval areas around it to display the bivariate relation between the various environmental dimensions.
-The bottom figure is a correlation matrix plot for second week data that displays the direction and strengths of correlations between the various environmental dimensions in colours, including one-day lags.
+The bottom figure is a correlation matrix plot for second week data that displays the direction and strengths of correlations between the various environmental dimensions in colors, including one-day lags.